boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

 This coordinate system is right-handed if `B_{pol}>0`, and left-handed if `B_{pol}<0`.

-The reciprocal basis vectors are therefore
+The reciprocal basis vectors are

 .. math::